knowm/XDropWizard/README.md

 Integrating [Sundial](https://github.com/timmolter/Sundial) into a DropWizard instance requires minimal setup, and once it's all configured and running, the scheduling and automatic running of jobs is straight forward and stable.
-For those not familiar with Sundial, it is a simplified fork of [Quartz](http://quartz-scheduler.org/) developed by Xeiam.
+For those not familiar with Sundial, it is a simplified fork of [Quartz](http://quartz-scheduler.org/) developed by [Knowm](http://knowm.org/open-source/).
 A lot of the bloat and confusion of configuring Quartz was removed in creating Sundial and a convenient wrapper around jobs was added to enable more modular job building and organization.
 Sundial creates a threadpool on application startup and uses it for background jobs.